 Everything stays the same.

-The only difference is that instead of going to the site directly, you access the site through eBates shopping portal instead of going to the site directly.
+The only difference is that instead of going to the site directly, you access the site through the Rakuten shopping portal instead of going to the site directly.

 No, you don’t pay more for the same product.

-You pay exactly the same amount as you would’ve if you had accessed the site directly.
+You pay exactly the same amount as you would if you had accessed the site directly.

-In fact, you may even pay less because usually eBates and other cashback sites get exclusive deals and promo codes from the shopping site to share just with eBates members.
+In fact, you may even pay less because usually Rakuten and other cashback sites get exclusive deals and promo codes from the shopping site to share just with Rakuten members.

-So, not only do you get cash back, you also get exclusive deals that you would have not gotten otherwise.
+So, not only do you get cashback, but you also get exclusive deals that you would have not gotten otherwise.

 Now, you see why I think everyone should use a cashback site!